Blue Team vs. Red Team: Everything you need to know

 Red teams approach cybersecurity offensively, in contrast to blue teams' defensive strategy.
 A Red Team is a collection of individuals authorized and coordinated to simulate an adversary's attack or exploitation capabilities against an enterprise's security posture, according to the National Institute of Standards and Technology (NIST).
 Simply put, they attempt to obtain unauthorized access to the organization's systems by acting and thinking like malicious attackers looking to penetrate the organization's defenses.

-Key Roles and Responsibilities of a red teamer:
+Key Roles and Responsibilities of a Red Teamer:

 • Carrying out penetration tests